openstack/oslo.policy/doc/source/user/usage.rst

 At this point, it is important to note that policy enforcement requires an authorization context based on the user making the request (e.g., is the user allowed to do the operation they're asking to do).
-Within OpenStack, this authorization context it relayed to services by the token used to call an API, which comes from an OpenStack identity service.
+Within OpenStack, this authorization context is relayed to services by the token used to call an API, which comes from an OpenStack identity service.
 In its purest form, you can think of authorization context as the roles a user has on a project, domain, or system.
 Services can feed the authorization context into policy enforcement,